eProsima/DDS-Record-Replay/docs/rst/replaying/usage/configuration.rst

     For the logs to function properly, the ``-DLOG_INFO=ON`` compilation flag is required.

-The |ddsreplayer| prints the logs by default (warnings and errors in the standard error and infos in the standard output).
+The |ddsreplayer| prints the logs by default (warnings and errors in the standard error and info traces in the standard output).
 The |ddsreplayer|, however, can also publish the logs in a DDS topic.
 To publish the logs, under the tag ``publish``, set ``enable: true`` and set a ``domain`` and a ``topic-name``.
 The type of the logs published is defined as follows: